-*If you are employed by a pharmaceutical/device manufacturer, consulting, or technology company, please contact our Corporate Relations Department for registration.
+If you are employed by a pharmaceutical/device manufacturer, consulting, or technology company, please register with our Corporate Relations Department via the "Industry Registration" button below.

 Please note there is no room block associated with this conference.
 If you would like to make a reservation, please contact the hotel directly.

 Conference attendees have access to a discounted parking rate of $9 per day at the hotel garage.
 This fee must be pre-paid prior to exiting the garage.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Boston University School of Medicine and the Hawaii Society of Clinical Oncology.
 Boston University School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

 This activity has been approved for AMA PRA Category 1 Credits™.

 Boston University School of Medicine Continuing Nursing Education is accredited with distinction as a provider of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.